Ie, Noardeast-Fryslân

-Ie (formerly Ee) is a village in the northern Netherlands.
+Ie is a village in the northern Netherlands.
 It is located in the municipality of Noardeast-Fryslân, Friesland, east of Dokkum.
 Ie had approximately 834 inhabitants in January 2017.
 Before 2019, the village was part of the Dongeradeel municipality.

 There are various types of buildings in Ie, including a church built in the 13th century.
 A flax museum of the Netherlands is also located in Ie. Ie has mostly remained an intact rural village.

-Ee has the shortest name of all places in the Netherlands.
+Ie has the shortest name of all places in the Netherlands.

 History

 The village was first mentioned in 1450 as Ee, and means "water / river".
 Ie is a terp (artificial living mound) village with a radial structure.
 It developed several centuries before Christ.
-The Dutch Reformed church dates from the 16th century and has a 13th century nave.
+The Dutch Reformed church dates from the 16th century and has a 13th-century nave.
 The tower was built in 1869.
 Up to 1729, a dike made inland navigation, and the nearby hamlet of Tibma had to be used as inland harbour.

 Ie was densely populated.
 There was no construction outside the terp until the 18th century.
 In 1840, Ie was home to 904 people.

+The village's official name was changed from Ee to Ie in 2023.